 To Make the Dough:

-- Make a well in the center and add in the almond milk, melted vegan butter, vegan egg replacer, vanilla, agave (or vegan honey), and the activated yeast mixture.
-Stir to combine.
-The mixture should come together into a soft dough.
-The dough may be slightly sticky.
-If it is, sprinkle 1 tbsp of flour on it.
+- Make a well and add almond milk, melted vegan butter, egg replacer, vanilla, agave (or vegan honey), and yeast mixture.
+Stir until a soft dough forms.
+If sticky, sprinkle with 1 tbsp flour.2 tsp vanilla extract, ยผ cup almond milk or milk of choice, 4 tbsp salted vegan butter, 1 tbsp Bobโs Red Mill Egg Replacer, ยผ cup agave nectar

 Shaping the Buns: